alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

   ]
 }
 ```
-This script create a VM image by executing the following steps:
+This script creates a VM image by executing the following steps:
 * Create an ECS instance based on Ubuntu Linux;
+* Upgrade the existing packages;
 * Install Java JDK;
 * Copy our packaged application;
 * Copy our application configuration file (application.properties);
-* Copy a [Systemd](https://www.freedesktop.org/wiki/Software/systemd/) script (more on this later);
+* Copy a [Systemd](https://www.freedesktop.org/wiki/Software/systemd/) script (see the next paragraph for more info);
 * Set correct values in our application configuration file;
 * Enable our Systemd script in order to run our application automatically when the ECS instance starts.